hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_certificate.html.markdown

 $ openssl pkcs12 -export -out "service-principal.pfx" -inkey "service-principal.key" -in "service-principal.crt"
 ```

-Now that we've generated a certificate, we can create the Azure Active Directory application.
+Now that we've generated a certificate, we can create the Azure Active Directory Application.

 ---

-### Creating the Service Principal
+### Creating the Application and Service Principal

-We're going to create the Service Principal in the Azure Portal - to do this navigate to [the **Azure Active Directory** overview](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview) within the Azure Portal - [then select the **App Registration** blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps/RegisteredApps/Overview) and click **Endpoints** at the top of the **App Registration** blade.
-A list of URIs will be displayed and you need to locate the URI for **OAUTH 2.0 AUTHORIZATION ENDPOINT** which contains a GUID.
-This GUID is your Tenant ID (the `tenant_id` field mentioned above).
+We're going to create the Application in the Azure Portal - to do this navigate to the [**Azure Active Directory** overview][azure-portal-aad-overview] within the [Azure Portal][azure-portal] - then select the [**App Registrations** blade][azure-portal-applications-blade].
+Click the **New registration** button at the top to add a new Application within Azure Active Directory.

-Next, navigate back to [the **App Registration** blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps/RegisteredApps/Overview) - from here we'll create the Application in Azure Active Directory.
-To do this click **New application registration** at the top to add a new Application within Azure Active Directory.
 On this page, set the following values then press **Create**:

 - **Name** - this is a friendly identifier and can be anything (e.g. "Terraform")
-- **Application Type** - this should be set to "Web app / API"
+- **Supported Account Types** - this should be set to "Accounts in this organisational directory only (single tenant)"
-- **Sign-on URL** - this can be anything, providing it's a valid URI (e.g. https://terra.form)
+- **Redirect URI** - you should choose "Web" in for the URI type. the actual value can be left blank

-At this point the newly created Azure Active Directory application should be visible on-screen - if it's not, navigate to the [the **App Registration** blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps/RegisteredApps/Overview) and select the Azure Active Directory application.
-At the top of this page, the "Application ID" GUID is the `client_id` you'll need.
+At this point the newly created Azure Active Directory application should be visible on-screen - if it's not, navigate to the [**App Registration** blade][azure-portal-applications-blade] and select the newly created Azure Active Directory application.

+At the top of this page, you'll need to take note of the "Application (client) ID" and the "Directory (tenant) ID", which you can use for the values of `client_id` and `tenant_id` respectively.

-### Assigning the Client Certificate to the Service Principal
+### Assigning the Client Certificate to the Azure Active Directory Application

-To associate the public portion of the Client Certificate (the `*.crt` file) with the Azure Active Directory Application - to do this select **Settings** and then **Keys**.
-This screen displays the Passwords (Client Secrets) and Public Keys (Client Certificates) which are associated with this Azure Active Directory Application.
+To associate the public portion of the Client Certificate (the `*.crt` file) with the Azure Active Directory Application - to do this select **Certificates & secrets**.
+This screen displays the Certificates and Client Secrets (i.e. passwords) which are associated with this Azure Active Directory Application.

-The Public Key associated with the generated Certificate can be uploaded by selecting **Upload Public Key**, selecting the file which should be uploaded (in the example above, this'd be `service-principal.crt`) - and then hitting **Save**.
+The Public Key associated with the generated Certificate can be uploaded by selecting **Upload Certificate**, selecting the file which should be uploaded (in the example above, this'd be `service-principal.crt`) - and then hitting **Add**.

-### Allowing the Service Principal to manage the Subscription

-Now that we've created the Application within Azure Active Directory and assigned the certificate we're using for authentication, we can now grant the Application permissions to manage the Subscription.
-To do this, [navigate to the **Subscriptions** blade within the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), select the Subscription you wish to use, then click **Access Control (IAM)** and finally **Add role assignment**.

-Firstly, specify a Role which grants the appropriate permissions needed for the Service Principal (for example, `Contributor` will grant Read/Write on all resources in the Subscription).
-More information about [the built in roles can be found here](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/).

-Secondly, search for and select the name of the Application created in Azure Active Directory to assign it this role - then press **Save**.

-At this point the newly created Azure Active Directory Application should be associated with the Certificate that we generated earlier (which can be used as a Client Certificate) - and should have permissions to the Azure Subscription.

 ---